Applicants

 For Engineering there are 34 key competencies with generic (non-discipline specific) indicators with specific technical indicators available for the following areas of practice:

-Professional Licensee applicants in BC are asked to provide competency examples within their scope of engineering practice.
+Professional Licensee applicants in BC are asked to provide competency examples within their authorized area of reserved practice.

 Applicants will be asked to assess their level of competency for each key competency provided on a six point rating scale (0-5).